charlesasmith72/RustDev/WGPU.md

    println!("{:?}", adapter);
 ```
+> ⚠️ In production, you might also want to handle the case where no adapter is found more gracefully than just .expect(...)

 ### c.
 Request a Device and Queue
 - **Device:** The primary object for creating GPU resources (buffers, textures, etc.).